jchilds0/jchilds0.github.io/_posts/2024-02-08-chroma-graphics.md

 Chroma Viz can connect to any number of Chroma Engine instances, using tcp sockets to communicate.
 Each connection is either a Engine or Preview connection.
 When the user opens a page to edit by double clicking on the page, or by saving changes made to the page with the save button, the page is sent to all connections with the preview type.
-By default, Chroma Viz starts a Chroma Engine instance, as a Preview connection, and embeds this instance in the bottom right window using XEmbed Protocol.
+Chroma Engine provides a C library which can create a GtkGLRender widget, and using cgo, Chroma Viz creates a Chroma Engine preview window.
+Chroma Viz sends pages to layer 0 of the preview window, so pages switch as expected which changing between pages.

 The actions at the top of the editor panel, $ \texttt{Take On, Continue} $ and
 $ \texttt{Take Off} $, send pages to connected Chroma Engine instances with the Engine type.

-- Take On runs the keyframes until the first pause point
+- Take On animates from Keyframe 1 to Keyframe 2.
-- Continue runs keyframes from the last pause point to the next pause point.
+- Continue runs from the current Keyframe to the next Keyframe.
-- Take Off runs keyframes from the final pause point until the end.
+- Take Off runs from the second last Keyframe to the last Keyframe.

-Chroma Viz encodes the attributes changed by the user into a string and sends it to Chroma Engine.
+Chroma Viz encodes the attributes of a page and sends it to Chroma Engine.
-Chroma Engine parses this string and combines the data with the template from the graphics hub to display the graphic.
+Chroma Engine parses the message and updates the templates attributes before rendering the graphic.

 <img src="/assets/chroma-graphics/chroma-viz.png" alt="Chroma Viz">

 ### **Chroma Engine**

 Chroma Engine renders graphics requests from Chroma Viz.
-Chroma Engine has two modes: engine and preview.
-In engine mode, Chroma Engine launches a standalone GTK window to render graphics.
+At its core, Chroma Engine creates a GtkGLRender widget which renders graphics.
-This is a placeholder for what would be a process that communicates with a graphics card to output graphics.
-In preview mode, Chroma Engine recieves an Xorg window id and uses GTK Plug to embed a window with Chroma Viz while still running as a standalone instance.
-This allows the operator to view graphics in a preview window within Chroma Viz.
+We compile both a library, which is used by Chroma Viz to create a preview window, and a binary, which creates a standalone GTK application which only contains the GtkGLRender.

 On startup, Chroma Engine connects to Chroma Hub and requests all templates in the Hub.
 This is done so Chroma Engine can build its own database containing each template that could be received from Chroma Viz.